szabgab/dancer-spa-book-source/src/outline.md

 ### Accepting parameters from the user

 The natural next step is to create an application that can [accept parameters](#user-input) from the user.
-We'll use a very simple application to echo back the 3 types of parameters Dancer can handle.
+We'll use a very simple application to echo back the input provided by the user.
+We'll see all 3 types of parameters Dancer can handle.

 ### Multi-file application

-Creating a web site using just one file might sound cool, but it is not very maintainable for anything beyond the mosy simple cases.
-In this chapter we will see how can we separate out the different parts of the web application.
-We'll also see how
+Creating a web site using just one file might sound cool, but it is not very maintainable.
+For anything beyond the mosy simple cases we'd better separate HTML, CSS, JavaScript, and Perl files.
+In this chapter we will see how can we separate out the different parts of the web application creating a [multi-file application](#multi-file-application).

 ### Using Templates

 We go on building applications returning HTML pages.
 In this chapter we'll see an application with several pages.
-We will see how to use the `template` function to combine an HTML template with some data.
+We will see how to use the `template` function to combine an [HTML template](#using-templates) with some data.
 We will also see how to create an application using multiple files.

 ### Static files